diversen/pebble-framework-docs/src-docs/100-Router.md

 ### Defining routes

 Routes are defined in controller classes, which are then connected to the router.

-When the router receives a request it checks if there is a valid route in any of the connected controller classes.
+There is two methods you will need to know. `addClass(Some\Controller::class)` and `run`.
+The first method sets up some endpoints of an application and the latter method runs the application.
+An `Exception` is thrown if an endpoint was not found.

 The router is looking for the tags `route` and `verbs` in the comments of the controller classes.

 A simple controller example could look like this: